Dog Tracker Chip: What Are Dog Microchips vs GPS Trackers?

 How does it work?

-🛰️ GPS trackers, unlike microchips, allow you to track your lost dog in real time; dramatically increasing your chances of retrieving your runaway dog.
+💡 GPS trackers, unlike microchips, allow you to track your lost dog in real time – dramatically increasing your chances of retrieving a lost or stolen dog.

 The Tractive GPS Dog Tracker is one of the most popular and best-selling GPS trackers for dogs around the world.
-The tracker offers dog parents the possibility to track their beloved canine family members in real-time using the LIVE Tracking feature.
-As a result, you can view the location of your dog, track, and retrieve them anytime your dog is wearing the GPS tracker.
+With its LIVE Tracking features, dog parents around the world can track their beloved canine family members in real-time.
+You can view your dog’s location, track, and retrieve them anytime they’re wearing the GPS tracker.

 white and black dog wearing GPS tracker outdoors